waltherwj/AI-and-FEA-model/README.md

 <img src="https://render.githubusercontent.com/render/math?math=M: (F_e,  \Delta_{BC})  \mapsto u_e">

 Therefore the element has to be generated with **arbitrary nodal displacements to train the model.** However during the training process it became obvious that nodal displacements only on the vertices don't work well for the simulation since the "nodes" on the vertices in this case are much more malleable and are stress concentrators than the rest of the element, thus, the simulation doesn't show any interesting behaviour no matter the forces except  for a very large distortion at the vertices if the model is only held by them.
-A similar approach of using step-wise continuous representations as in the force of functions is going to be used for the displacements.
+A similar approach of using random displacements via a gaussian distribution on somewhat contiguous blobs of selection is used for the displacements.

 Using this approach, the following type of element is generated.
 The image shows the directional displacement field of the solution during one of the testing iterations: